jestjs/jest/docs/UsingMatchers.md

 :::note

-Note: the function that throws an exception needs to be invoked within a wrapping function otherwise the `toThrow` assertion will fail.
+The function that throws an exception needs to be invoked within a wrapping function otherwise the `toThrow` assertion will fail.

 :::